Flock: A Low-Cost Streaming Query Engine on FaaS Platforms: Evaluation

-When compared to query execution on a single function, distributed query execution has a substantial overhead and should be applied only when there is benefit in doing so~\cite{mcsherry2015scalability}.
-Distributed execution splits the query plan into query stages, each of which is handled by a lambda function or function group.
-First, it can handle larger volumes of data.
-Due to each Lambda function can be allocated up to 10 GB of memory~\cite{lambda_quotas}, it partitions input data into distinct function instances using hash shuffling, each of which performs the query independently.
-Furthermore, since AWS Lambda currently only supports the single request paradigm, the aggregate function must obtain all shuffled data from the previous query stage in a serial manner.
-Distributed execution can dramatically minimize latency by lowering the payload size and number of aggregates.

-Figure~\ref{scale_out_query} shows the latency and billed duration of NEXMark Query 4 and YSB under centralized and distributed executions.
-We produced 10 million events for NEXMark N4.
-For centralized mode, \flock invoked the same function instance 65 times to complete N4.
-In distributed mode, ordinary lambda functions have a concurrency of 1000 by default , the aggregate function group has a size of 8, and each function member has a concurrency of 1.
-The latency of N4 is reduced by 4 times using distributed mode, but the billed duration is indeed 10 times that of the centralized mode.
-This is because N4 is divided into four query stages, each of which is called multiple times due to shuffle or aggregate, and each function execution results in a billable duration.
+Figure~\ref{scale_out_query} presents the latency and billed duration of NEXMark Query 4 (N4) and YSB under both centralized and distributed execution modes.
+For NEXMark N4, we generated 10 million events.
+In the centralized mode, \flock invoked the same function instance 65 times to complete the query due to the payload limit.
+In the distributed mode, ordinary lambda functions have a default concurrency of 1000, while the aggregate function group consists of 8 members, each with a concurrency of 1.
+By employing the distributed mode, the latency of N4 is reduced by a factor of 4.
+However, the billed duration is 10 times higher compared to the centralized mode.
+This can be attributed to the fact that N4 is divided into four query stages, each of which is invoked multiple times due to shuffling or aggregation.
+Each function execution contributes to the billable duration.

-YSB models a simple ad account environment, where events describing ad views enter the system and those of a certain type are accounted to their associated campaign.
-Every ten seconds \flock is expected to report the total ads for each campaign within those ten seconds.
-YSB is a tumbling window of 10 seconds, and we generate 1 million events per second.
-Because ad event characteristics are all string types, and a single ad event is much larger than a NEXMark event, we raised the capacity of the Lambda function to 8GB.
-This is because the centralized mode cannot process queries in a 2GB memory environment.
-The centralized version of YSB has a substantially higher latency than the distributed mode by an order of magnitude.
-This is also because the ad event is excessively big, requiring \flock to invoke the same function instance 540 times in order to collect 10 seconds of window data and run the query.
-On the other hand, the billed duration in the distributed mode is comparable to that in the centralized mode, implying that distributed query processing has clear benefits on YSB.
+YSB models a simple ad account environment where ad view events enter the system and those of a certain type are accounted to their associated campaign. \flock is expected to report the total ads for each campaign within a tumbling window of 10 seconds.
+We generate 1 million events per second.
+Due to the larger size of ad events (all string types) compared to NEXMark events, we increased the Lambda function capacity to 8GB, as the centralized mode cannot process queries in a 2GB memory environment.
+The centralized mode exhibits a latency \~38 times higher than the distributed mode.
+This is attributed to the large ad event size, requiring \flock to invoke the same function instance 540 times to collect 10 seconds of window data and run the query.
+However, the billed duration in the distributed mode is comparable to that in the centralized mode, indicating the clear benefits of distributed query processing for YSB.